 Cost of Attendance

 *Student fees are not included in tuition.
-The fee rate is sometimes based on the number of credits you take each quarter.
-A typical student registers for 16 credit each quarter.
-The 2013-14 estimated fees are $194.20 per quarter in addition to tuition.
-Student Financial Services maintains a comprehensive list of student fees.
+Some fees are based on the number of credits you take each quarter.
+Some programs may have special fees for supplies or travel.
+Financial Services maintains a comprehensive list of student fees.

 ** Published figure is the amount mandatory for all undergraduate students in 2019-20.
 Fees can vary by location, course or program, and whether living on or off campus.

 You may be eligible for aid, including grants, work study, and loans.
 You must file a financial aid application every year to be considered for aid.